MayankBelwal05/Dezen-Tech/frontend/README.md

 # Dezen Technology

 ## Introduction
 This Website is a **static clone** of a Figma design, developed using **React, Tailwind CSS, React CSS, and Vite**.
-The project focuses on creating a **responsive and modern UI** with a well-structured component-based architecture.
+The project focuses on creating a **modern UI** with a well-structured component-based architecture.

 ## Technology Stack
 - **React** - JavaScript library for building UI components.